 I have reviewed a number of my British Airways flights in First Class.
 You can find my flight reviews on the A380, B787 Dreamliner & B747 below.
-The question I also answer in this article is whether it is worth upgrading from British Airways Business Class to British Airways First Class bearing in mind the price and the offering from pre-flight lounge through to cabin, seat, food and staff.
+The question I also answer in this article is whether it is worth upgrading from British Airways Business Class to British Airways First Class, bearing in mind the price and the offering from the pre-flight lounge through to the cabin, seat, food, and staff.

 Is First Any Good?

 Yes and no. British Airways First Class is absolutely not the best in-flight First Class product in the world.
 Not even close.
 But when compared to Business Class, it comes in as the second-best Business Class in the world (only beaten by Qatar on certain planes).

 I cannot wholeheartedly recommend paying for a First Class seat on British Airways.
 You will get better sleep than in their Business Class, but it is not a particularly good First Class when compared to other airlines and is not worth paying a high price for.
 In fact, the Qatar Airways business class QSuites are better than British Airways in First Class.

 How About The New British Airways First Class?